Out-of-distribution Generalization via Partial Feature Decorrelation: Related Work

-In addition to causality based methods, a variety of domain adaptation \citep{chen2020adversarial,liu2014robust,zadrozny2004learning} and transfer learning methods \cite{NIPS2018_7848,10.1145/3292500.3330841} were proposed to address the non-i.i.d problem.
-Most of these methods handle the distribution shift between training and testing datasets by aligning the training dataset to the target dataset or vice versa.
-To achieve that, these methods require prior knowledge of the distribution of the target domain.
-However, in the agnostic distribution shift problem, there is no prior knowledge about the test datasets.
-Hence, these methods cannot be applied to the agnostic distribution shift problem we focused on in this work.
+In addition to causality-based methods, a variety of domain adaptation \cite{chen2020adversarial,liu2014robust,zadrozny2004learning}, domain generalization \cite{muandet2013domain} and transfer learning methods \cite{pan2018macnet,wang2019minimax} are proposed to address the OOD generalization problem.
+Some of these methods handle the distribution shift between training and testing datasets by aligning the training dataset to the target dataset or vice versa.
+To achieve that, these methods require prior knowledge of the target domain distribution.
+However, it is impossible to acquire prior knowledge in many real-world applications.
+Unlike them, our method is intended to partition the observed associations among features to improve the model's performance, which requires no prior knowledge of the testing environments.

-Except for domain adaptation and transfer learning methods, there are also some domain generalization \citep{muandet2013domain} and invariant causal prediction \citep{peters2016causal} methods were proposed recently to address the distribution shift problem.
-These works exploring the invariant structure between predictors and the response variables in multiple training data sets to make prediction \citep{DBLP:journals/corr/abs-2001-11713}.
-However, these works cannot handle the distribution shifts that are not observed in the training data.